hybridgroup/mechanoid/cmd/mecha/README.md

    mecha [global options] command [command options]

 VERSION:
-   0.0.1-dev
+   0.2.0-dev

 COMMANDS:
-   new      Create new Mechanoid project or module build    Build binary files for Mechanoid project flash    Flash Mechanoid project to hardware run      Run code for Mechanoid project test     Run tests for Mechanoid project
+   new      Create new Mechanoid project or module build    Build binary files for Mechanoid project and/or modules flash    Flash Mechanoid project to hardware run      Run code for Mechanoid project test     Run tests for Mechanoid project